Daryl Dragon: Captain & Tennille

+Other session work

+In 1981, Dragon contributed to the Carpenters' Made In America album, programming synthesizers on "(Want You) Back In My Life Again".

+Dragon also contributed additional keyboards/synthesizers on Survivor's albums Premonition (1981), Eye of the Tiger (1982), and Caught in the Game (1983), with all three albums being recorded at Rumbo Recorders, the recording studio founded by Dragon and Tennille in 1977.
+Dragon also did session work with his brother Dennis for the Go for It soundtrack (1995).

+In 1997, he contributed synthesizers to five songs for punk band Size 14's self-titled debut.
+This collaboration occurred while the band was recording at Dragon's own Rumbo Recorders studio.
+The album included sexually explicit lyrics which Dragon was not aware of, as the band didn't have the vocals down yet when he was recording with them.

 Personal life

+Dragon suffered from megalocornea, a condition which results in the enlargement of the transparent front part of the eye and iris.
+It forced him to wear ever-present sunglasses.

 Neurological condition

 In late 2009, Toni Tennille announced her husband had developed familial tremor.
 According to Tennille, his condition was neither debilitating nor terminal.
 Rather, his noticeable tremor was exacerbated by stress and anxiety.
 Subsequently, the tremor condition limited most of Dragon's public appearances.
 In November 2009, Toni Tennille announced that Dragon was under a physician's care to determine the best method of his treatment.

 In September 2010, Tennille publicly clarified her husband's condition as "a neurological condition (later confirmed to be essential tremor), which causes him to have tremors".
 Tennille indicated the condition was debilitating to Dragon's abilities as a musician.